Serialization / Track & Trace

 Patient safety and product integrity are fundamental values and many countries around the world are implementing regulations to fight medicine falsification and ensure that medicines are safe.
 A unique identifier on the packaging of medicines (serialization) together with an anti-tampering device such as a sealed label ensures the authenticity and integrity of the medicine.

-In the European Union the EU FMD (European Falsified Medicine Directive) will come into effect on February 9th 2019, the US DSCSA has been in place since November 2017 and China made serialization compulsory in 2015, to mention just a few.
+In the European Union the EU FMD (European Falsified Medicine Directive) has come into effect on February 9th 2019, the US DSCSA has been in place since November 2017 and China made serialization compulsory in 2015, to mention just a few.
 Manufacturers who don’t comply with these regulations cannot sell their drugs to those markets anymore.

 This is a big challenge, especially for those companies which deliver products to various countries or work with CMOs, CPOs and 3PLs, but also for CMOs, CPOs and 3PLs who need to comply with the requirements of various customers using different solutions for managing serialization.